mriduls-sudo/SOC_Project/README.md

 **How Well Can Irrigation Canals in the United States Be Observed by the Surface Water and Ocean Topography (SWOT) Satellite Mission?**

 ## Background
+Why Irrigation cannals matter
+- Responsible for 40% of worlds food production
+- Used for groundwater recharge and drinking water
+Why not in-situ monitoring?
+- Networks are sparse
+- Monitoring can be expensive
+- Irrigation systems are in developing regions
+Missed Measurements
+- Canals can be narrow, so sattelites can miss them and only focus on rivers and lakes.

 ## Overview